vim-vdebug/vdebug/README.md

 # Quick guide

-  1. Set up any DBGP protocol debugger, e.g. Xdebug.
-(See :help VdebugSetUp)
-  2. Start Vdebug with `<F5>`, which will make it wait for an incoming connection.
+Set up any DBGP protocol debugger, e.g. Xdebug.
+(See :help VdebugSetUp).
+Start Vdebug with `<F5>`, which will make it wait for an incoming connection.
 Run the script you want to debug, with the debugging engine enabled.
 A new tab will open with the debugging interface.

-  3. Once in debugging mode, the following default mappings are available:
+Once in debugging mode, the following default mappings are available:

  * `<F1>`: run to cursor
  * `<F2>`: step over